A Complete Costa Rica Packing List

 A mix of long-sleeved shirts, t-shirts and tank tops are ideal for this kind of trip because you’re probably going to see a range of climates if you’re going to more than one place in Costa Rica.
 Of course, always take a jacket too!

-Read more about Costa Rica: Everything you need to know about going to Costa Rica in January
+Read more about Costa Rica: Full Guide to Travelling Costa Rica in January

 Layers